WaterGenie35/carpet-genie/README.md

 address bugs/inefficiencies,
 and provide alternatives to missing/lacking issues.
 All while preserving the vanilla feel and making minimal/non-destructive changes.
+The world should still run with/without any of the carpet rules.

 This mod is thus made with this philosophy in mind, and anything that requires more drastic changes to the game will be separated into different mods instead.